 Image: Day of the Dead altar box display from 2014 fiesta at Edgewood College.

-Every October, the lobby in front of the Student Academic Affairs office at the School of Human Ecology ebbs and flows with stacks of simple wooden boxes.
+Every October, the lobby in front of the Advising & Career Center at the School of Human Ecology ebbs and flows with stacks of simple wooden boxes.
 Sometimes more numerous, sometimes less, the boxes are available to all students and community members to take home and decorate in memory of a loved one who has died.
 They then bring back their finished “altar boxes” to be part of the School of Human Ecology’s Community Altar Project October 25–November 15.
 On November 1, the school will again host Day of the Dead celebration, open to all community members and featuring food, music, dancing, and stories.

 “Making an altar for a loved one is really hard.
 But it is also a very powerful experience.
 And when displayed together, it creates a community of altars, each with their own memory and meaning,” says organizer and Jane Rafferty Thiele Professor in Human Ecology Carolyn Kallenborn.
 Her art and scholarship have found inspiration in the extensive exchange work she has engaged in in Oaxaca, Mexico.